 Individual Pots

-These are my favorite types of travel containers!
+I’ve found these to be the best travel containers for small quantities.
 I love using individual pots for items like my concealer and foundation.
 I don’t need to use a large quantity and they usually come in a heavy glass bottle so decanting them saves weight too.
-I’ve found these to be the best travel containers for small quantities.

 If you need to bring toiletries like soaked cotton rounds or makeup wipes, some TFG readers use these leakproof condiment containers which have a wider diameter.
 A super creative option that works really well!